10. S3 classes#

 ## [1] "double" "double"

-However, when printed, they are decoded quite differently:
+However, when printed, they are decoded differently:

 print(xt)